Client Credentials Usage

 Note that the client_secret

-field will only be available during registration so take care to save it locally.
+field will only be available during registration so make sure to save it locally.

 Private key JWT